segmentio/segment-docs/src/connections/reverse-etl/index.md

 After you’ve added a destination, you can create mappings from your warehouse to the destination.
 Mappings enable you to map the data you extract from your warehouse to the fields in your destination.

 > info ""
-> When adding new mappings to an existing model, only the changes that have transpired since the last sync will be synchronized, not the entire dataset.
-For a comprehensive data synchronization, we advise you to first recreate the model, followed by establishing a one-to-one mapping with the new model.
-This approach ensures that all data synchronizes effectively.
+> When you add new mappings to an existing model, Segment only syncs changes that have transpired since the last sync, not the entire dataset.
+For a comprehensive data synchronization, Segment recommends that you first recreate the model, then establish a one-to-one mapping with the new model.
+This ensures that all data syncs effectively.

 To create a mapping:
 1. Navigate to **Conections > Destinations** and select the **Reverse ETL** tab.